-A Christian couple in Iran look set to be imprisoned for their membership of a house church in the capital city Tehran.
+A Christian couple in Iran look set to be imprisoned for their membership in a house church in the capital city, Tehran.

-Homayoun Zhaveh, 62, and his wife Sara Ahmadi, 42, were arrested in June 2019 while on holiday with other Christians in Amol, Mazandaran Province.
+Homayoun Zhaveh, 62, and his wife, Sara Ahmadi, 42, were arrested in June 2019 while on vacation with other Christians in Amol, Mazandaran province.

-They were also sentenced to six months’ community service, and barred from foreign travel or membership of any social or political group for two years after the release from prison.
+They were also sentenced to six months’ community service, and barred from foreign travel or membership in any social or political group for two years after release from prison.

-A lawyer acting on behalf of Homayoun and Sara argued that the couple “haven’t engaged in any actions against national security, nor do they harbour any animosity or hostility towards the government,” and that it was unclear how membership of a house church constituted association with an “illegal organisation”.
+A lawyer acting on behalf of Homayoun and Sara argued that the couple “haven’t engaged in any actions against national security, nor do they harbor any animosity or hostility toward the government,” and that it was unclear how membership in a house church constituted association with an “illegal organization.”

 When they were first arrested, the couple were held at Evin Prison in Tehran, a prison notorious for prolonged interrogations and the abusive treatment of inmates.
 Homayoun was released after a month, but Sara was held for 67 days, including 33 days in solitary confinement.